Improving the charity market in Australia: let the data speak

 As a regulator, among other things, my job is to provide information to help the public understand the work of the charity sector and to support the transparency and accountability of the sector.1 The information I provide may also drive change in the sector to ensure that more of the charity dollar fulfils its purpose.

-The advantage of taking charge of the Commission now is that I inherit a mature agency with five years of experience and five years of data.
+The advantage of taking charge of the Commission at this time is that I inherit a mature agency with five years of experience and five years of data.
 I intend to use that experience and data to good effect.
 I intend to place as much data as possible into the hands of donors so that they can help drive the sector to greater efficiency and effectiveness.

-There are numerous pathways to better regulation of the charity sector.
+There are numerous pathways to better regulation of the charity sector, and each has limitations.

-Legislation and the common law may be powerful instruments to clarify matters such as the definition of government entity, the charitable nature of industry and professional associations, the limits to commercial activities undertaken by charities, or activities charities can and cannot undertake while maintaining purpose, including political activity, but these are very slow instruments of change.
+Legislation and the common law may be powerful instruments to clarify, as examples, the definition of government entity, or activities charities can and cannot undertake while maintaining purpose, but these are very slow instruments of change.

 Similarly, a dedicated accounting standard for charities and national acceptance of a single definition of charity would be big reforms, but they too are slow.

 Not forsaking these important instruments and debates, what can we use now to effect some change beneficial to charity?